DutchKevv/coinpush-api/CONTRIBUTING.md

 ### Code styling

 TODO.
-For now please take a look around in the code, its pretty default I guess
+For now please take a look around in the code, its pretty default.